d-run/drun-docs/docs/zh/docs/en/blogs/2024/0403-cp-to-profit.md

 The newly launched d.run Integrated Computing Solution aims to provide a comprehensive suite of services that cater to the growing demands of AI applications.
 The platform integrates various resources, including computing centers located in strategic areas like Shanghai and Hefei, to ensure high availability and scalability.
 It also offers tools for algorithm development and model fine-tuning, making it easier for businesses to harness AI technology without needing extensive in-house expertise.

-The platform's intelligent Q&A system and process orchestration capabilities allow users to streamline operations and enhance productivity.
+The platform's intelligent Q&A system and workflow orchestration capabilities allow users to streamline operations and enhance productivity.
 By automating processes and facilitating better resource management, the d.run platform transforms raw computing resource into tangible computational benefits, enabling organizations to focus on innovation rather than infrastructure.

 ## Industry Collaboration